Skip to main content

 DisabledNot servedNoN/ANot an agent.
 Nobody can discover or connect to it.

-PrivateAuth onlyNoRequiredOnly authenticated clients can find and use it.
+PrivateAuth onlyNoRequiredOnly authenticated clients can find and use it directly.
 Internal use only.

-Unlisted OpenPublicNoOpenAnyone with the link can use it freely, but it won’t appear in the catalog.
+Unlisted OpenPublicNoRequiredAnyone with the link can discover it, but it won’t appear in the catalog and direct lease MCP still requires auth.

 Disabled